andreas-bylund/omarchy-simple-wallpaper-gallery/README.md

-# Wallpaper Gallery for Omarchy
+# Simple Wallpaper Gallery for Omarchy

 A bar widget for [Omarchy](https://omarchy.org) that shows the wallpapers in a folder of your choice as a thumbnail grid.
 Click a thumbnail and it becomes